subquery/documentation/docs/subquery_network/node_operators/setup/faq.md

 # Frequently Asked Questions

-## What does the Indexer Service comprise of?
+## What does the Node Operator Services comprise of?

-The Indexer Service is comprised of:
+The Node Operator Service is comprised of:

 - Co-ordinator service
 - Proxy service